kixxauth/treadwell/README.md

 Treadwell
 =========
-A versatile cross platform build system and task runner on Node.js.
+A versatile task runner for Node.js.
+Use it to:

+- Create a cross platform build system
+- Script development tasks in an application project (like database seeding)
+- As a replacement for gulp or grunt
+- As a structural framework for a worker process in a Node.js app

 Copyright and License
 ---------------------